 What is Udacity Nanodegree?

 Nanodegree is an online certification program exclusively on Udacity.
 It is a cost & time-effective alternative to traditional degrees.
-It’s quite similar to Coursera’s Master Track programs and edX’s Micro Master Program.
+It resembles Coursera’s Master Track programs and edX’s Micro Master Program.

-In Udacity Nanodegrees, you can study a particular subject in & out with in-depth knowledge.
-Nanodegrees are generally 6-12 months long where you pay for each month and you get a certificate at the end.
+In Udacity Nanodegrees, you can study a particular subject & out with in-depth knowledge.
+Nanodegrees are generally 6-12 months long, and you pay for each month and get a certificate at the end.
 Students take up Nanodegree to learn a particular skill and study it thoroughly to become job ready.